-- 1. Click on Features->Forward & DND. - 2.
-In the Forward block, mark the desired radio box in the Mode field. - a) If you mark the Phone radio box: - 1) Mark the desired radio box in the Always/Busy/No Answer Forward field. - 2) Enter the destination number you want to forward in the Target field. - 3) (Optional.)
-Enter the on code and off code in the On Code and Off Code fields.
+1. Click on Features->Forward & DND.

+- 2. In the Forward block, mark the desired radio box in the Mode field. - a) If you mark the Phone radio box: - Mark the desired radio box in the Always Forward/Busy Forward/No Answer Forward field. - 2) Enter the destination number you want to forward in the Target field. - 3) (Optional.)
+Enter the on code and off code in the On Code and Off Code fields. - 4) Select the ring time to wait before forwarding from the pull-down list of After Ring Time (0~120s) (only for the no answer forward).